 - Brass coupler with crush-resistant can be fixed securely to the tap or spigot.

 The reviews for this hose are amazing and I have been using this hose for several years to water my plants with no sign of harmful chemicals coming from the hose.

-The Clear Flow garden hose is considered as a drinking water safe hose as it is made from an NSF (National Sanitation Foundation) approved materials.
-It supplies non-toxic and fresh water, and does not deliver rubber, or lead, and the ultraviolet rays pass through the hose to get rid of algae and bacteria growth.
+The Clear Flow garden hose is considered a drinking water-safe hose as it is made from NSF (National Sanitation Foundation) approved materials.
+It supplies non-toxic and freshwater, and does not deliver rubber, or lead, and the ultraviolet rays pass through the hose to get rid of algae and bacteria growth.

 Benefits and Features:

 - No Lead